 Post-Baccalaureate Teacher Licensure offers experienced, nontraditional students who already have a Bachelor's degree in the liberal arts and sciences, an opportunity to become licensed to teach in Massachusetts.
-The Post-Baccalaureate Teacher Licensure Program, offered through the School of Education and the Division of Continuing Education, is a non-degree route to admission to the licensure programs at the University for those students who do not wish to undertake a graduate degree or second Bachelor's degree while pursuing licensure.
+The Post-Baccalaureate Teacher Licensure Program, offered through the College of Education and the Division of Continuing Education, is a non-degree route to admission to the licensure programs at the University for those students who do not wish to undertake a graduate degree or second Bachelor's degree while pursuing licensure.

 Students in the Post-Baccalaureate Licensure Program may enroll in University day courses or Continuing Education credit courses.
 Most University teacher preparation programs require a minimum two-semester commitment.
 Coursework and field experience are followed by a semester of student teaching.
 Course requirements and field placements are the responsibility of the individual teacher preparation program, not the Division of Continuing and Professional Education.

 Application for admission to Post-Baccalaureate Teacher Licensure Program consists of a personal essay, two letters of recommendation, one official transcript from each college attended (including the University), and a $15 processing fee.
-To be considered for acceptance to the Post-Baccalaureate Teacher Licensure Program, candidates should have completed an undergraduate and/or graduate degree in the subject in which they wish to teach (exceptions are made by School of Education subject matter faculty; click here for subject matter requirements).
+To be considered for acceptance to the Post-Baccalaureate Teacher Licensure Program, candidates should have completed an undergraduate and/or graduate degree in the subject in which they wish to teach (exceptions are made by College of Education subject matter faculty; click here for subject matter requirements).

 For Spring admission, completed applications must be submitted by October 1.
 The deadline for Fall admission is March 1.
 Applications received after these deadlines may be considered at the discretion of the individual licensure program.
 Admission to specific programs is competitive and on a space available basis.